 With your healthcare provider, create a road map to manage your disease:

-- Inhalers and nebulizers: These are long-term medications that are used to keep asthma symptoms under control such as relaxing airway muscles.
+- Inhalers and nebulizers: These are long-term medications that are used to keep asthma symptoms under control and have effects like relaxing the airway muscles.

 - Quick-relief or rescue asthma medications: These provide rapid, short-term symptom relief during asthma flares.